geometric-intelligence/TopoProteo/docs/contributing/index.rst

       $ pytest test_add.py

-Verify that the code you have added does not break `TopoBenchmarkX` by running all the tests.
+Verify that the code you have added does not break `TopoBenchX` by running all the tests.

     .. code-block:: bash